 If you’re not ready to start a family and want to try a birth control method that’s largely hassle-free, an intrauterine device — IUD — may be the perfect solution.
-Make an appointment with one of the OB/GYNs at The Association for Women’s Healthcare at either their Chicago or Northbrook, Illinois office, to discuss whether an IUD would be a good fit for you.
+Make an appointment with one of the OB/GYNs at The Association for Women’s Healthcare, located in The Loop in Chicago or Northbrook, Illinois, to discuss whether an IUD would be a good fit for you.

 An IUD is a plastic, T-shaped device that’s inserted into your uterus.
 The IUD kills sperm in one of two ways: